 For Psychiatric referrals and multidisciplinary team-care service, a referral letter to Cygnet Psychiatry under item 291 is required (opinion & report).

-Patients are able to access a Clinical Psychologist for 10 sessions per calendar year (starting Jan 1 and ending 31 December).
+Patients are able to access a Clinical Psychologist for 20 sessions per calendar year (starting Jan 1 and ending 31 December).
 A MHCP review is optional after 6 sessions, however if a GP provides a cover letter asking for 10 sessions within a calendar year, then the Psychologist is obliged to give the GP written update reports (after 6th and 10th sessions) but a visit back to the GP after 6th is optional if the cover letter clearly requests 10 sessions.
+New measures introduced In the 2020 Federal Budget have increased yearly sessions to 20.

 To maximise the benefit and access to our service, we strongly encourage doctors (including GPs, Psychiatrists and Paediatricians) to utilise the suggested Cygnet Clinic Cover Letter/Referral Letter on this page.
 It is worthwhile creating a template based on the suggested cover letter in your Electronic Medical Records software for future use.